Alkenopterus: History of research

 Poschmann and Tetlie claimed to find no evidence of a podomere 7a in the sixth appendage of Alkenopterus, determining that it could no longer be classified as part of Drepanopteridae, thus erecting the new family Alkenopteridae for it.
 This family was not assigned to any superfamily due to the poor knowledge of the second to fourth appendages of its only genus, Alkenopterus.
 Alkenopteridae was distinguished by the Drepanopterus-type B (with no podomere 7a) fifth appendage and an "Alkenopterus-type" sixth appendage, this one having podomeres almost equal in length (except the distal spine) and moderately flattened.
 Both pairs of appendages lacked spines.
 The Alkenopterus-type leg was introduced as a new standard type of non-spiniferous eurypterid appendage.
 Alkenopterus (as well as Drepanopteridae, now monotypic) would be subsequently included in the Stylonurina suborder for not possessing the podomere 7a.
 However, in 2014, Poschmann reexamined the holotype of A. burglahrensis by carefully removing some of the matrix of the fossil and using light microscopy with a higher magnification.
 This resulted in the detection of a movable podomere 7a instead of a simple projection as previously thought.
 Therefore, Poschmann assigned it to the family Onychopterellidae, with whom it shared several characteristics.
 It is assumed that in the fossils of A. brevitelson, this podomere was not preserved, but if this is not the case, A. brevitelson should be reassigned to Stylonurina and A. burglahrensis to a new onychopterellid genus.

+Phylogenetic analyses tend to recover Alkenopterus as intermediate between Moselopteroidea and Onychopterelloidea.
+Lamsdell (2025) considered this to necessitate that Alkenopterus be placed in a clade of its own, reviving the use of Alkenopteridae, and placing Alkenopteridae in the new superfamily Alkenopteroidea.'